AbyssalSoda/KB-Mosaicore/README.md

 ## Mosaicore GUI Notes
 All modifications to code will be marked with the keyword: Abyssal Modifications

-New Default Mosaicore Browser (Dark light/System Mode supported) Default Browser Select (Choose what browser you want)
+New Default Mosaicore Browser (Dark & Light/System Theme Mode supported) Default Browser Select (Choose what browser you want)

 ## KoboldAI - Your gateway to GPT writing